LeeCampbell/IntroToRx/content/08_Partitioning.md

 This is functionally equivalent to using the `Select` operator after `GroupBy`.

-By the way, when using `GroupBy` you might be tempted `Subscribe` directly to the nested observables:
+By the way, when using `GroupBy` you might be tempted to `Subscribe` directly to the nested observables:

 ```cs
 // Don't do it this way.
 Use the earlier example.